Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >> Please replace `YOUR_AI_TOKEN` with your actual AI token and `YOUR_NOTEBOOK_UUID` with the `UUID` of the Notebook you want to stop.
 >>

 Restarting a Notebook will transition its state to `RUNNING`, once the Notebook is restarted.
-However, there will be a short waiting period while your data synchronizes back to your Notebook (internal workspace and eventual remote mounted volumes).
+However, there will be a short waiting period while your data synchronizes back to your Notebook (internal workspace and remotely mounted volumes if any).
 During this data synchronization, the Notebook's state will display as `Pending` or `Starting` before entering the `RUNNING` state.

 ### Deleting a Notebook